wp-plugins/webrotate-360-product-viewer/readme.txt

 * Fixed prettyPhoto margin calculation to show nicely on small device screens.
 * Added new shortcode parameter to allow disabling browser optimization when using PNG images with opacity (imageopacity="true").
 * PLEASE NOTE: if you are using PRO version, you may need to re-apply your license.lic as it will be removed by WordPress upon upgrade.
 Simply copy it under the root of the webrotate plugin folder or specify its new location on your server using the new plugin settings page (this way it will not happen next time you upgrade the plugin).
 If you are using the full-screen feature that comes with the PRO license, you may need to request commercial version of imagerotator.js or use the one from any of your published SpotEditor PRO v3.5 projects located under published/imagerotator/html/js and copy it to wp-content/plugins/webrotate-360-product-viewer/imagerotator/html/js.

+== Upgrade Notice ==

+= 2.5 =
+If using PRO, please re-apply your license.lic as it will be removed on upgrade.
+Please also copy imagerotator.js from any of your published SpotEditor PRO v3.5 projects located under published/imagerotator/html/js to wp-content/plugins/webrotate-360-product-viewer/imagerotator/html/js.

 == Uninstall ==